Alan M. Taylor: Early life and career

 a Wrangler in 1987 and enrolled at Harvard University on being awarded the Joseph Hodges Choate Memorial Fellowship.
-At Harvard he earned a Ph.D. in economics in 1992, specializing in economic history and international economics; he studied with and was influenced by Jeffrey Williamson and Maurice Obstfeld.
-After completing a pre/post-doctoral fellowship in the Harvard Academy Scholars Program, he has held appointments in the economics departments at Northwestern University, the University of California, Davis, and the University of Virginia.
+At Harvard he earned a Ph.D. in economics in 1992, specializing in economic history and international economics; he studied with and was influenced by Jeffrey G. Williamson and Maurice Obstfeld.
+After completing pre- and post-doctoral fellowships in the Harvard Academy Scholars Program, he has held appointments in the economics departments at Northwestern University, University of Virginia, and University of California, Davis.
 He was named a Guggenheim Fellow in 2004.
-He was appointed at the Bank of England as a Houblon-Norman/George Fellow in 2009–10.
-He has also held several visiting appointments, including at Stanford University, the London School of Economics, and London Business School.
-He took leave from academia to be a senior advisor at Morgan Stanley in 2010–11 based in New York and London where he worked on global macro and emerging markets.
-He took up a role as a senior advisor at PIMCO in 2019 based in Newport Beach.
+He has also held several visiting appointments, including at Stanford University, the Bank of England, the Federal Reserve Bank of San Francisco, and London Business School.
+He has also served as senior advisor at Morgan Stanley, PIMCO, and McKinsey.

-Research and publications
+Research

-Taylor has written or edited 10 books, and more than 80 journal articles, on problems in international economics, trade, finance, growth and macroeconomics, often in combination with his other major field of economic history.
-He has been a lecturer/visitor with central banks and international organizations, served on many editorial boards, held multiple grants from the National Science Foundation, and has been funded by other grant making bodies, including the Institute for New Economic Thinking.
+Taylor has authored or edited 11 books and over 90 journal articles covering international economics, trade, finance, growth, and macroeconomics—often linking these topics with economic history.

+He has lectured and been a visiting scholar at central banks and international organizations, served on numerous editorial boards, and received multiple grants—including several from the National Science Foundation and additional funding from bodies such as the Alfred P. Sloan Foundation and the Institute for New Economic Thinking.
 He is the author, with Robert Feenstra, of the widely used textbook International Economics (Worth Publishers).